cerus/minecraft-map-colors/README.md

 - `index.md`: An index for each version stored in this repository
 - `versions/`: The directory that contains the versions
 - `mappings.json`: All of the colors in a convenient json file
+- `mappings_min.json`: Same as above but in a way smaller format

 ## mappings.json